 You must also complete the meningococcal meningitis certification process.

 Read more about immunization requirements.

 Step 5: Register for Mandatory New Student Orientation

 The New Student Orientation Program is an opportunity to meet the members of your academic community and familiarize yourself with the resources available to you.
 Once you have registered for an APS, you will be directed to register for orientation.

 After completing the previous steps, please address the three additional actions listed below.

 Action 1: Activate your University ID (UNI) and Email (LionMail) Account

-Please see the steps below for instructions on activating your UNI and LionMail Account and note that your UNI will not be created until we receive your tuition deposit and you are registered for courses; you may check the Columbia directory to see if your UNI has been created.
+Please see the steps below for instructions on activating your UNI and LionMail Account and note that your UNI will not be created until we receive your tuition deposit and acceptance reply form; you may check the Columbia Directory to see if your UNI has been created.